typeonce-dev/ecs/packages/core/README.md

 # `@typeonce/ecs`
 An **Entity Component System** (ECS) implementation in TypeScript, extensible, working with any renderer, type safe and composable 🕹️

+> `@typeonce/ecs` has zero dependencies.
+It makes no assumptions about your game engine, renderer or any other library or framework.

+It is designed to provide a **solid and type-safe ECS implementation** to keep the logic of your game organized and easy to understand.

+How you choose to render, apply physics, manage input, etc. is up to you, `@typeonce/ecs` **doesn't impose any constraints**.

 ## Getting started
 The package is available on [npm](https://www.npmjs.com/package/@typeonce/ecs):